tiptoppress/category-posts-widget/README.md

 ### Features ###
 * Option to change ordering of posts.
 * Option to show post thumbnail & set dimension by width & height.
+* Option to set mouse hover effects for post thumbnail.
 * Option to put thumbnail on top.
 * Option to hide posts which have no thumbnail.
 * Option to disable widget CSS.